MME Calculator — Morphine Milligram Equivalents

 Opioid Rotation Principles

-Opioid rotation (switching from one opioid to another) is one setting where MME tables are often used, especially when the current regimen is not fitting well.
-A common comparison workflow is to total the current daily MME, translate it through equianalgesic ratios, then apply a cross-tolerance reduction rather than treating the raw conversion as a direct new-dose instruction.
+Opioid rotation (switching from one opioid to another) is one setting where MME tables are often used, especially when the regimen being reviewed is not fitting well.
+A common comparison workflow is to total the daily MME, translate it through equianalgesic ratios, then apply a cross-tolerance reduction rather than treating the raw conversion as a direct new-dose instruction.
 That is why this page works best as a review worksheet, not as a rotation order set.

 Sources & Methodology